 3. Mazda MX-5

 The Mazda MX-5 has always stood for one thing - affordable fun.
 And that is even more true with bargain used MK3 MX-5s available in the classifieds for well under £10,000.
-With a new model coming out soon, it's never been a better time to get your hands on one of its fine predecessors.
+With the current generation still commanding a decent chunk of cash, it's never been a better time to get your hands on one of its fine predecessors.

 Choose from 1.8 and 2.0-litre engines - the latter with a more than respectable 157 bhp that powers the car from 0-60 mph in just 7.6 seconds.
 There's the traditional soft-top versions as well as the more secure cars with a folding hard-top.
 Choose from standard trim, SE models or a whole host of special editions, each with their own unique features.